Predatory Lending: What It Is and How to Protect Yourself

 Refinancing is a good option for homeowners because interest rates are much lower than other types of loans.
 Borrowers can elect to do a one-time cash-out refinance that can be used to pay down the high-interest debt you have.
 You could also do a home equity line of credit (HELOC) where you borrow against the equity of your home up to as much as you want, as opposed to the one-time cash payout.

 Borrowing against your home does come with a risk if you default on the loan, as your home could be foreclosed.
-If you are interested in this option, make sure you check with a mortgage broker or mortgage lenders to ensure you get the best rate.
+If you are interested in this option, make sure you check with a mortgage broker or mortgage lender to ensure you get the best rate.

-DebtHammer
+Contact DebtHammer

 We are here to help!
 Check out our website for more information or request a free consultation by clicking here.